mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 # New features and capabilities

 ## Apache Mesos 1.5 and Marathon 1.6 Integrated.
 - DC/OS 1.11 is is based on Mesos 1.5.
-View the [changelog](https://github.com/apache/mesos/blob/master/CHANGELOG).
+View the [changelog](https://github.com/apache/mesos/blob/1.5.x/CHANGELOG).

-- DC/OS 1.11 is integrated with the latest release of Marathon, version 1.6.
-Resulting breaking changes and new features are documented below.
+- DC/OS 1.11 is integrated with the latest 1.6 release of Marathon.
 For more information about Marathon 1.6, consult the [Marathon changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).

 ## Networking
 - IPv6 is now supported for Docker containers.
   You can now launch docker containers through Marathon on an IPv6 Docker user network.
-Tthe built-in DC/OS overlay also supports IPv6 virtual networks for Docker containers.
+The built-in DC/OS overlay also supports IPv6 virtual networks for Docker containers.
 By default, DC/OS overlay now comes with an IPv6 virtual network called `dcos6`.
 You can use `dcos6` to launch IPv6 docker containers through Marathon.
   **Note:** IPv6 is not supported for CNI, and hence UCR containers.
-- Edge-LB 1.0 RC candidate. [enterprise type="inline" size="small" /]
+- Edge-LB 1.0 RC candidate.
   - Strict security mode is now supported.
 - Performance improvements to the DC/OS network stack.
-  All networking components (minuteman, navstar, spartan) are aggregated into a single Erlang VM called `dcos-net`.
+  All networking components (minuteman, navstar, spartan) are aggregated into a single Erlang VM called dcos-net.
 This improves the resource consumption of the Erlang components and greatly improves reliability and availability to these components.

 [enterprise]
 ## Security
-- Minimized permissions.
-Service accounts created by DC/OS now have minimized permissions.
 [/enterprise]

-[enterprise]
 ## Storage
-- DC/OS Storage Service now in beta.
-DC/OS 1.11 introduces a single, highly-available, control plane end point to manage and consume storage services and features within DC/OS.
-- A Container Storage Interface (CSI) that enables you to connect to locally managed and 3rd party storage features via a common pluggable model.
+- DC/OS 1.11 introduces an implementation of the industry-standard Container Storage Interface (CSI) version 0.1, which enables developers (Mesosphere, community, and partners) to streamline the development of storage features within DC/OS by providing a common API between the Container Orchestrator (DC/OS) and the storage devices. [enterprise type="inline" size="small" /]
-- Volume profiles.
-You can now create a volume profile with your desired storage parameters, then apply it during volume creation.
-This simplifies and expedites volume creation.
 - Pods now support persistent volumes.
 [View the documentation](/1.11/deploying-services/pods).

-[/enterprise]
+**Note:** Because these storage features are beta in 1.11, they must be explicitly enabled.
+Alpha features are not recommended for production usage, but are a good indication of the direction the project is headed.

 ## Metrics
-- Metrics - The DC/OS metrics component now produces metrics in Prometheus format.
+- The DC/OS metrics component now produces metrics in Prometheus format.
 [View the documentation](/1.11/metrics).

 ## Platform
 - Fault domain awareness.
 Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
 [View the documentation](/1.11/deploying-services/fault-domain-awareness). [enterprise type="inline" size="small" /]